shib1000/shib1000/README.md

 - 👋 Hi, I’m Shibashis.
 I am a software developer with more than 15 of years experience.
-- 👀 I’m interested in learning :) .
-My interests are varied, I love learning in each of the areas.
-Some of those areas
+- 👀 I’m interested in learning :)
   - Java
   - Golang
   - Kubernetes
   - Service Mesh
   - Observability
-- 🌱 I’m currently learning :: The list is long
+- 🌱 I’m currently learning
   - Helm, kubernetes and the ecosystem
   - Service diagnostics for tenants of such platforms
+  - Observability and AIOps
 - 💞️ I’m looking to collaborate on
   - Service Diagnostic & Observability
 - 📫 How to reach me